Last Updated on December 3, 2021 by Danny

 When you learn with a drum teacher you will get insights that you will never be able to discover on your own.
 Their experience and learning can help hasten and improve your learning process.

 That said, it has never been easier to learn drums by yourself than now.
-With YouTube filled with hundreds of thousands of hours of drumming lessons and with hundreds of apps that are meant to teach you drumming, learning drums by yourself is not all that hard.
+With YouTube filled with hundreds of thousands of hours of drumming lessons and with hundreds of apps that are meant to teach you drumming, after all, it is not hard to learn.

 The choice of whether you want a teacher or not is up to you.
 There have been great drummers who have never taken an hour of class in their lives and there have been great drummers who have learned drums academically.
 Learning by yourself will save you a significant amount of money, but having a teacher will make learning faster and better.